uboslinux/ubos-docs/sphinx/glossary.rst

    Customization point
       A variable whose value can be customized by the user.
-For example, an app might allow the user to configure the title of the app upon installation.
+For example, an :term:`App` might allow the user to configure the title of the :term:`App` upon installation.
       In this case, it declares a customization point ``title`` in its manifest JSON.
 The user can specify a value for the customization point in their Site JSON.
-That way, each installation of the app can have a different title, for example.
+That way, each installation of the :term:`App` can have a different title, for example.

    Depot